makersacademy/bowling-challenge/docs/review.md

 # Step 3: Tests (\*Spec.js files)

-## Testing

-- Tests organized under appropriate `describe` blocks.
-- Are the tests descriptive?
-- Can you understand exactly how to use the solution solely by reading the tests?

-## Ensure tests are laid out correctly
+## Ensure tests are comprehensible and laid out correctly

 Tests should be organized under appropriate `describe` blocks, with descriptive titles and should be DRY.
-They are unDry if they are repeating themselves in the test in a way that could be extracted)
+They are unDry if they are repeating themselves in the test in a way that could be extracted).
+Can you understand exactly how to use the solution solely by reading the tests?

 ## Little or no testing of edge cases

-Many solutions rely on a 'virtuous consumer' - i.e. they do not validate inputs or check for out of range values etc.
+Many solutions rely on a 'virtuous consumer' - i.e. they do not validate inputs or check for out of range values etc.  In the bowling challenge this includes checking for odd corner cases such as the gutter game and the perfect game, and odd combinations of strikes and spares.
+But also defending against non-numeric or meaningless values being passed in to the engine.

 # Step 4: Application code (\*.js files)